smart-data-models/dataModel.OPCUA/WoodworkingMachine/doc/spec.md

 ==========================
 [Open License](https://github.com/smart-data-models//dataModel.OPCUA/blob/master/WoodworkingMachine/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
-Global description: **WoodWorkingMachine is a machine that is intended to process wood.**
+Global description: **WoodworkingMachine is a machine that is intended to process wood.**
 version: 0.0.2

 ## List of properties

 - `Machines`: .
 List of all woodworking machines managed in a plant.
 Each <Machine> Object represents an instance of a machine.
 In the simplest case, there is only one machine.  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI entity type.
-It has to be WoodWorkingMachine
+It has to be WoodworkingMachine
 Required properties
 - `Machines`  - `id`  - `type`
 Adapted from the original OPC UA https://opcfoundation.org/developer-tools/specifications-opc-ua-information-models/opc-ua-for-woodworking for working with NGSI and meet Smart Data Models minimal requirements